percona/pmm-doc/docs/setting-up/server/docker.md

 5. Visit `https://localhost:443` to see the PMM user interface in a web browser.
 (If you are accessing the docker host remotely, replace `localhost` with the IP or server name of the host.)

-### Run Docker with volume

-1. Pull the image.

-    ```sh
-    docker pull percona/pmm-server:2
-    ```

-2. Create a volume:

-    ```sh
-    docker volume create pmm-data
-    ```

-3. Run the image:

-    ```sh
-    docker run --detach --restart always \
-    --publish 443:443 \
-    -v pmm-data:/srv \
-    --name pmm-server \
-    percona/pmm-server:2
-    ```
-4. Change the password for the default `admin` user.

-    * For PMM versions 2.27.0 and later:

-    ```sh
-    docker exec -t pmm-server change-admin-password <new_password>
-    ```

-    * For PMM versions prior to 2.27.0:

-        ```sh
-        docker exec -t pmm-server bash -c 'grafana-cli --homepath /usr/share/grafana --configOverrides cfg:default.paths.data=/srv/grafana admin reset-admin-password newpass'
-        ```

-5. Visit `https://localhost:443` to see the PMM user interface in a web browser.
-(If you are accessing the docker host remotely, replace `localhost` with the IP or server name of the host.)

 ## Backup